 - d.
 The maximum variable remuneration (for overachievement of targets) should not exceed the following values: - For the members of the executive management other than the CEO: 2 times the base salary. - For the CEO: 3 times the base salary. - e.
-A significant part of the variable remuneration should depend on the attainment of clearly defined, transparent and challenging performance objectives that compared to a peer group. - f.
-A significant part of the variable remuneration should depend on the attainment of performance objectives that are measured over a sufficiently long period (in principle, at least three years).
-Payments in excess of the values stipulated under points c and d above could be accepted under exceptional circumstances when the majority of the variable remuneration depends on the achievement of relative performance targets. - g.
+The higher the variable remuneration, the more it should depend on the achievement of performance objectives that are: - Clearly defined, transparent, challenging and compared to a peer group. - Measured over a sufficiently long period (in principle, at least three years)

+If the above conditions are satisfied, payments in excess of the values stipulated under points c and d above could be exceptionally accepted.

+- f.
 The remuneration of the highest paid person (of the board of directors or the executive management) must not be excessive compared to the remuneration paid in other companies of similar size and complexity.
-The remuneration should not be disproportionate compared to other members (of the board of directors and the executive management). - h.
-Long-term incentive plans paid in shares, options or in cash should be in line with best practice standards (see appendix 4). - i.
-Executive remuneration should not systematically increase disproportionately to the remuneration of other employees. - j.
-Executive contracts should not include severance payments (golden parachutes). - k.
-Executive contracts should not include sign-on bonuses (golden hellos) without performance conditions for vesting. - I. There must be a clawback clause regarding variable remuneration acquired in a fraudulent manner or by manipulation of the company's financial statements.
+The remuneration should not be disproportionate compared to other members (of the board of directors and the executive management). - g.
+Long-term incentive plans paid in shares, options or in cash should be in line with best practice standards (see appendix 4). - h.
+Executive remuneration should not systematically increase disproportionately to the remuneration of other employees. - i.
+Executive contracts should not include severance payments (golden parachutes). - j.
+Executive contracts should not include sign-on bonuses (golden hellos) without performance conditions for vesting. - k.
+There must be a clawback clause regarding variable remuneration acquired in a fraudulent manner or by manipulation of the company's financial statements.